PyLabRobot/pylabrobot/docs/user_guide/centrifuge.md

 cf = Centrifuge(name = 'centrifuge', backend = VSpin(bucket_1_position=0), size_x= 1, size_y=1, size_z=1)
 ```

-# Guide to Using Zadig for the VSpin Centrifuge
+### Installation

 The VSpin centrifuge connects to your system via a COM port.
-Integrating it with Python's `pylabrobot` library requires some setup.
+Integrating it with `pylabrobot` library requires some setup.
 Follow this guide to get started.

----

-## **1. Preparing Your Environment**
+#### 1. Preparing Your Environment

-### **Find Your Python Directory**
+##### Find Your Python Directory

 To use the necessary FTDI `.dll` files, you need to locate your Python environment:

 1. Open Python in your terminal: